luccaugusto/Arroiz/README.md

 - clone the repo and run the synchome script, located on .scripts folder
 - install all programs from essentials and progs.txt
 - run mkfontdir to update fonts
+- create crontab with scripts cronbat and datelog
 - reboot

 progs.txt is a list with all programs i have installed, run "cat progs.txt | sudo pacman -S --needed -" to install all of them at once